 Official website: Sforzesco Castle

-3. Santa Maria delle Grazie
+3. Discover The Last Supper at Santa Maria delle Grazie

 This convent is world-famous for having one of the most fascinating paintings on its refectory wall, “The Last Supper,” painted by Leonardo da Vinci.